Bubblin-Superbooks/emma/README.md

 # INTRODUCTION

-A nifty [superbook](https://bubbl.in/faq) for book-lovers on the web.
+A nifty read for book-lovers on the web.
+Yes, it's just a book.
+Delivered straight on web.

-Brought to you by [Bubblin Superbooks](https://bubbl.in/about) - an online café of books.
+Brought to you by web people and [Bubblin Superbooks](https://bubbl.in/about) - an online café of books.

+# MOBILE WEB

+The first of its kind, this manuscript renders into a responsive `mobile-first` book.
+The manuscript was generated robotically and outputted into plain HTML, CSS and JavaScript i.e. native elements of web and is rendered live on the url provided at the top.

-First of its kind, this manuscript uses only HTML, CSS and JavaScript to render a timeless English classic on your brwoser.
-Feel free to read or share this with anyone for FREE!
+Read a timeless English classic on your favorite browser and share the work online with your friends, classmates or family.
+For FREE!

-No fancy app to download, no random files to worry about.
-No stupid email required to start reading it and not even a software upgrade ever on your machine after this one fine morning.

-Just a simple book.
-Straight on the web.
+Please help us by sharing this to your friends if you can.

-## Support
+## SUPPORT
-Almost everywhere - iPads, iPhones, Android phones & tablets, Kindle Fire, Desktops, TVs.
-See [details](https://bubbl.in/support) for more information on this.
+Best on iPad but works nearly everywhere - iPhones, Android phones & tablets, Kindle Fire, Desktops, TVs.
+See [details](https://bubbl.in/support) for more information.

-…but guess what: books are best experienced on tablets lying down!
+:point_right: Research suggests that books are best experienced lying down on 9" tablets like the iPad!

 ## THE MANUSCRIPT
-The book is live on the url provided at the top.
+This repo is the manuscript while the book is hosted and rendered live on the url provided at the top.

-Slight framerate (FPS) quirks might occur due to the dearth of web standards for books (We hope that this will change soon!).

-## RECOMMENDED DEVICE:
+## RECOMMENDED DEVICE/BROWSER:

-Apple iPad, Google Chrome.
-Or you can also use Safari like so:
+Apple iPad + Google Chrome.
+You can also do the following:

-- Open the [book](https://bubbl.in/cover/emma-by-jane-austen) on Safari (or any of your favorite browser).
+- Open the on iOS Safari (or your favorite browser).
 Start reading…
-- Or tap the `Share` button at the top of the screen.
+- Tap the `Share` button at the top of the screen.
-- And tap `Add to Home Screen`… if you like that sort of a thing.
+- Tap `Add to Home Screen`… if you like that sort of a thing.

 ### HACK IT IN YOUR OWN STYLE

-Feel free to clone and hack this project and implement its pages, layouts or visuals in your own style.
-Share your fork with us and we'll help you spread the word!

-The how:
+Feel free to clone this manuscript to play with its content, layout or make fresh artwork of your own for it.
+If you make something please tell us about it, we'd love to see what people can make of it!

+How:

 ```
-$ git clone [ *this manuscript* ]
+$ git clone <manuscript> && cd <manuscript>
 $ npm install
 $ bookiza server

 ```

-Bookiza will automagically process the manuscript and open the book at `localhost:4567`.
+Bookiza server will compile the manuscript and open the book on `localhost:4567`.

 Read about [node](https://nodejs.org/en/), [bookiza](http://bookiza.io) and [bubblin](https://bubbl.in) to get started.

-### The Project
+### PROJECT
-This app was created using [bookiza](https://bookiza.io) -- a "book reification" framework.
+This app was created using [bookiza](https://bookiza.io) -- a "book baking" tool.

 The TREE of the manuscript looks somewhat like this: